MadalenaGoncalves/react-playground/README.md

     └── ...
 ```

+The application entry point is `/src/index.js`.
+This is responsible for initializing the routing service, state, translations, styling, ...
+Apart from this, it also renders one single component (`App`) from where all the application routes and components will emerge.

 ### Motivation
 - Views & State separation: Always separate State Management from UI files  (https://medium.freecodecamp.org/scaling-your-redux-app-with-ducks-6115955638be)
 - Tests: Having a dedicated `.spec.js` file alongside to its component keeps it easier to keep track which components have tests and which don't.
 Having a `tests` folder apart from the views, might become cumbersome and hard to maintain. (https://www.sitepoint.com/organize-large-react-application/) (The same might apply for `state`)